AWS Deployment

 Billable Services

 The customer is responsible for Qarbine license fees, the associated compute/storage/network cost, and other AWS related fees.
-The Qarbine billable fees for the Professional edition are by the hour based.
+The standard Qarbine billable fees for the Professional edition are by the hour based.